beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 # Objective
-Currently Teiserver runs on a single node, we would like to run it on multiple nodes.
-After performing all these steps Teiserver should be able to run across multiple nodes in a transparent manner without compromising the ability to run it on a single node.
+Currently Barserver runs on a single node, we would like to run it on multiple nodes.
+After performing all these steps Barserver should be able to run across multiple nodes in a transparent manner without compromising the ability to run it on a single node.

 This document serves as a list of steps to convert the game from single to multi node